 The first early Romanesque church was built of unworked limestone bonded with a relatively small amount of lime mortar.
 In the lowest parts, its walls were created in the opus spicatum technique, and above in a carefully arranged opus emplectum, with stones cut to the face.
 The northern and southern walls of the nave were located irregularly in relation to the western wall.
 Next to the latter, there was a four-sided tower with a small interior measuring 1.6 x 1.6 meters

-The original, Romanesque church was a building orientated towards the sides of the world, aisleless with a square, narrower and shorter chancel on the eastern side.
-It was built of stone cubes with elements of ashlars.
+The Romanesque church was a building orientated towards the sides of the world, aisleless, with a rectangular nave measuring 6.9 x 6.3 meters and an almost square, narrower and shorter chancel on the eastern side, with a plan of 3.5 x 3.1 meters.
+It was built of stone cubes with elements of ashlar.
 The main entrance to the nave led through the Romanesque, stepped portal from the south, and the west facade had only a small oculus.
-The interior was most likely covered with a timber ceiling and illuminated by narrow windows with semicircular finials.
+The interior was most likely covered with a ceiling and illuminated by narrow windows with semicircular finials on the outside.

 St. Adalbert’s church is one of the oldest in Kraków, but at present its medieval origin is presented at the eastern wall of the chancel with a Romanesque window, and a portal and window on the south side of the church.
 Due to the significant rise of the market level over the last thousand years, a few stairs down to the southern portal are necessary.

 Bober M., Architektura przedromańska i romańska w Krakowie.
 Badania i interpretacje, Rzeszów 2008.

 Marek M., Cracovia 3d.
 Rekonstrukcje cyfrowe historycznej zabudowy Krakowa, Kraków 2013.